Spirent-Terraform-Modules/terraform-aws-stcgui/examples/run-stc-gui-eip/README.md

 Run a Windows Server 2019 instance using elastic IPs and install the Spirent TestCenter Application.

+## Usage

+To run this example you need to execute:

+    $ terraform init
+    $ terraform plan
+    $ terraform apply

+This example will create resources that will incur a cost.
+Run `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements